engine3d-dev/vulkan-cpp/demos/2-physical-device/README.md

 # Thats it!

 You have successfully created a vulkan physical device.

-This part I made an attempt at trying to simplify enumerating, and selecting physical devices and communicating that to the vulkan-side.
+By having a physical devices, this allows you to pull in capabilities that your particular hardware GPU for information for specific operations.

+This allows you to enumerate information that can tell you if your specific GPU hardware has support for certain vulkan operations

 > [!NOTE]
 > I have plans to make changes to this API for allowing `vk::instance` provide you API's to select `vk::physical_device`'s.